wtsi-hgi/hgi-project/README.md

-# hgi-project
+# HGI Project

-HGI Project tracking database with a hypermedia-driven RESTful interface.
+Human genetics informatics project tracking and administration database with a hypermedia-driven RESTful interface.
 Also includes components for synchronising with other data sources (e.g., LDAP).

 ## Development